Hongqin-Li/rpi-os/README.md

 ## Development

-Linux is required for building and Ubuntu is prefered.
+Linux is required for building and Ubuntu is preferred.

 - Install toolchains by `make install-apt` on Ubuntu 18.04 or higher.
 - Emulate the kernel at `obj/kernel8.img` by `make qemu`.